Quantum Algebraic Diversity: Single-Copy Density Matrix Estimation via Group-Structured Measurements: Worked Example: Single Qubit

 \subsection{Summary}

 The example illustrates the core principle: the group must be (a)~large enough to generate a spanning orbit (producing a full-rank estimator) and (b)~small enough that its structure is matched to $\rho$ (preserving spectral information).
-The Hadamard group $\{I, H\}$ achieves both, producing a full-rank estimate with fidelity 0.91 from a single measurement outcome, a substantial improvement over the rank-1, fidelity-0.80 estimate of standard single-basis tomography.
+The Hadamard group $\{I, H\}$ achieves both, producing a full-rank estimate with fidelity 0.99 from a single measurement outcome, compared with the rank-1, fidelity-0.80 estimate of standard single-basis tomography on the same state.
+The comparison is to the single-outcome rank-1 estimator, the weakest baseline; it illustrates the conditioning of the estimate, not a reduction in the copies needed to reach a target error.